fieldtrip/website/faq/preproc/datahandling/convert_dataformat.md

     - /faq/convert_dataformat/
 ---

-# How can I convert one dataformat into another?

 You can read in the data from the original data format using **[ft_preprocessing](/reference/ft_preprocessing)** and subsequently use the **[ft_write_data](/reference/fileio/ft_write_data)** function to write the data to another format that you can specify.

 The **[ft_write_data](/reference/fileio/ft_write_data)** function requires that you construct a header structure that describes the data (i.e. channel names, sampling frequency) similar to what is returned by **[ft_read_header](/reference/fileio/ft_read_header)**.
 If your data is represented as a FieldTrip raw data structure, i.e. consistent with the documentation in **[ft_datatype_raw](/reference/utilities/ft_datatype_raw)**, you can use **[ft_fetch_header](/reference/utilities/ft_fetch_header)** to construct a header on the fly, e.g.